 Reservations and Fees

 - The admission fee for bank fishing is $5 per person.
-Admission for bank fishing is free to those ages 16 and under and 80 and over.
+No reservation is required.
+Admission for bank fishing is free to those ages 12 and under and 80 and over.

 For the safety and security of those enjoying Squaw Creek Park, visitors are expected to obey all signs and instructions from Squaw Creek Park personnel.
 Violation of any of these rules may result in expulsion and possible legal prosecution.

 - Boat launching will begin at First Light IAW times from sunrise-sunset.org.

 - Turn off your headlights when in the boat ramp area.